freeCodeCamp/sendgrid-email-blast/README.md

-# SendGrid Testing
+# SendGrid Email Blast

-Testing the SendGrid API and email fetch scripts.
+This is a Node.js tool to send email blasts through the SendGrid API.
+Use of this tool is done entirely through the CLI.

 # Using the Tool